 Visit our Electric Vehicles section for a complete selection of bikes.

 Please visit http://www.mto.gov.on.ca/english/driver/electric-bicycles-faq.shtml for further information on why these are not Vespas.

-All models exceed California emissions and the toughest EU emissions.
-Cradle-to-Grave lifecycle of the new line of Vespa/Piaggio Motorscooters is cleaner to the environment than most hybrid or electric vehicles.
+All models exceed California emissions and the toughest EU4 emissions.
+Cradle-to-Grave lifecycle of the new line of Vespa/Piaggio Motorscooters is cleaner to the environment than any ELECTRIC CAR.
 Fuel economy (...for the few that ask) will spend more one fancy coffee than a weeks worth of commuting.

 FACT...Riding a Vespa is safer than walking (and far safer than cycling!)
 PROOF...In 14+ years in business there has not been 1 documented death on a Vespa in all of ONTARIO compared to walking in downtown Toronto in just 1 Week.

 Free Parking or much cheaper parking The ability to actually find parking Navigate the city quicker than transit or automobile Passengers ride for FREE ;) Less automobile use Less Stress!!